axsh/wakame-vdc/vmapp/windows-image-build/README.md

   3. It provides a place for tracking multi-step testing scenarios.

-This last purpose is important for understanding how the other scripts work.  `build-w-answerfile-floppy.sh` contains a set of numbered commands, which if done in order, walk through the steps of a particular debugging scenario that has been useful.
+This last purpose is important for understanding how the other scripts work.  `build-dir-utils.sh` contains a set of numbered commands, which if done in order, walk through the steps of a particular debugging scenario that has been useful.
 A file in the build directory named `nextstep` always contains the name of the command for